 Frequently Asked Questions (FAQ)

 Q: How do I simplify a ratio?
 A: To simplify a ratio, divide all the numbers in the ratio by their greatest common divisor.
-For example, 6:4 can be simplified to 3:2 by dividing both sides by 2.
+To give you an idea, 6:4 can be simplified to 3:2 by dividing both sides by 2.

 Q: What are equivalent ratios?
 A: Equivalent ratios represent the same proportional relationship but use different numbers.
-For instance, 1:2, 2:4, and 3:6 are all equivalent ratios.
+Here's a good example: 1:2, 2:4, and 3:6 are all equivalent ratios.

 Q: Can a ratio have more than two numbers?
 A: Yes, a ratio can compare more than two quantities.
-For example, a ratio of 1:2:3 compares three quantities.
+Take this: a ratio of 1:2:3 compares three quantities.

 Q: What if the ratio involves fractions or decimals?
 A: If the ratio involves fractions or decimals, you can multiply all the numbers in the ratio by a common denominator or multiplier to eliminate the fractions or decimals, making the ratio easier to work with.